Mental Health Resource Hub

 Haringey’s Wellbeing Network is the main point of access into Mental Health Support outside of the NHS.
 The single point of entry aims to support residents by providing better access to a range of support services for adults living in Haringey.

-Let’s Talk is a free NHS evidence-based talking therapy service for Haringey residents aged 16 and over, who are worried or have low mood.
+Haringey's Talking Therapy service is a free NHS evidence-based offer for Haringey residents aged 16 and over, who are worried or have low mood.
 A range of support is offered both online and face to face via one-to-one therapy, counselling, and group work.

 MeeTwo app